 It was the significant factor and strongest ingredient in the development of many English speaking countries, including the United States - its closest ally.

-) decline of the British Empire, the United Kingdom remains a consequential force; it's the fifth largest economy in the world, second largest in Europe, and a respected (major) military power.
+Despite the (global) decline of the British Empire, the United Kingdom remains a consequential force; it's the fifth largest economy in the world, second largest in Europe, and a respected (major) military power.

 For historical details on each of the countries, and how it all came together, follow the links below: